nodejs/node/doc/api/permissions.md

 #### Limitations and Known Issues

+* The permission model provides no security guarantees in the presence of malicious code.
+Even when the permission model is enabled, malicious code can bypass it and execute arbitrary code without the restrictions that are usually imposed by the permission model.
 * Symbolic links will be followed even to locations outside of the set of paths that access has been granted to.
 Relative symbolic links may allow access to arbitrary files and directories.
 When starting applications with the